linux-system-roles/sap-hana-preconfigure/README.md

 sap-hana-preconfigure
 =====================

-This role configures a RHEL 7.x system according to the SAP notes so that SAP HANA is installable
+This role configures a RHEL 7.x or RHEL 8 system according to the SAP notes so that SAP HANA is installable

 Requirements
 ------------